List of electric truck makers: Freightliner

-Freightliner began delivering e-M2 trucks to Penske in December 2018, and will commercialize its larger e-Cascadia in 2019.
+Freightliner began delivering e-M2 trucks to Penske in December 2018.
 Since 2023 Daimler offers MT50e electric step-van with the exact cargo capacity and dimensions as its diesel counterpart.
 The 2024 model offers level 2 home charging which was absent on the 2023 model.

-Mitsubishi Fuso

-Mitsubishi Fuso began deliveries of the eCanter in 2017.

 Rizon

 Daimler launched the all-electric truck Rizon brand in the United States in 2023.
 Journalists questioned whether the Rizon trucks are rebranded Mitsubishi Fuso eCanter trucks, but Daimler did not address these questions.

 Paccar

 DAF

 DAF delivered its first CF semi-truck to Jumbo for testing in December 2018.
 It uses a VDL powertrain.
 The logistics company Tinie Manders Transport received a unit in February 2019, and Contargo in Germany received two units in May.

-Peterbilt

-Peterbilt unveiled in early 2018 a partnership with Meritor and TransPower, who will supply all-electric drivetrain systems for two Peterbilt vehicle platforms.
-They will produce twelve Class 8 579EV day cab tractors and three 520EV trash trucks that will be tested for about a year.
-In January 2019, Peterbilt unveiled its medium-duty 220EV also made in partnership with Meritor and TransPower.
-Six units should be delivered to its major customer in 2019.
-The manufacturer expects to have a total of more than 30 electric trucks on the road by the end of 2019.

 Tata

 Tata Ultra T.7 is India's first fully electric truck.
 The truck comes with modern design and powertrain of zero emission.
 It is designed to bear a payload range of 3692–4935 kg.

 It has a weight of 7490 kg and equipped with 6 wheels.
 Tata motors also launched an electric version of Tata Ace.
 It is a small commercial vehicle which is designed to be used in cities.
 The Ace EV is the first product featuring Tata Motors' EVOGEN powertrain.
 It is powered by a 27 kW (36 hp) motor with 130 Nm of peak torque, cargo volume of 208 ft^3 and gradeability of 22%.